 Grow E. coli cells in ~20 mL liquid culture in a 250-mL flask.
 Keep the flask in a water bath shaker (30 °C) and continue shaking.
 Stop the shaker only when taking samples.

-NOTE: Results presented in this paper are obtained from MG1655 culture grown in M9 minimal medium supplemented with 0.2% glycerol, 0.1% casamino acids, and 1 mg/L thiamine to an exponential growth phase (OD600~0.2).
+NOTE: Results presented in this paper are obtained from MG1655 cells grown in M9 minimal medium supplemented with 0.2% glycerol, 0.1% casamino acids, and 1 mg/L thiamine to an exponential growth phase (OD600~0.2).

 Add 250 µL of the 4x fixing solution in an empty 1.5 mL tube.
 Repeat and prepare multiple tubes, as many as the time points to be taken.
 Label the tubes with time point numbers and keep them at room temperature.